Dre Campbell Farm

 Rotation of seasonal crops is a simple method you can use to get rid of potato bugs.

-Due to the overwintering habits of the beetles, you should move your potatoes and other affected crops somewhere else in the garden every season.
+Due to the overwintering habits of the beetles, it’s best to move your potatoes and other affected crops somewhere else in the garden every season.

 2. Row Covers